Guide to 3D Printing Materials: Types, Applications, and Properties

 Compare Plastic 3D Printing Materials and Processes

-Different 3D printing materials and processes have their own strengths and weaknesses that define their suitability for different applications.
+Different 3D printing materials and plastic 3D printing processes have their own strengths and weaknesses that define their suitability for different applications.
 The following table provides a high level summary of some key characteristics and considerations.

 Smooth surface finish